• Jewish Street Art Festival

 Shalom by Hillel Smith

-Shalom by Hillel Smith in Downtown Santa Ana.
 Standing at the very edge of the historic Downtown Santa Ana district, this vibrant mural greets all comers to the neighborhood with a greeting of peace and welcoming.
-Hillel uses his distinctive experimental lettering to spell out the word Shalom in Hebrew in bright colors that stand […]
+Hillel uses his distinctive experimental lettering to spell out the word Shalom in Hebrew in bright colors that stand out among the many captivating murals in this artsy area.

 Together at Sinai by Yitzchok Moully & Sheina Yarmush